 Longwood University Water Quality Monitoring Program

-The Appomattox River Water Quality Monitoring Program, founded in 1999, is a project of Longwood University, Dept. of Biological and Environmental Sciences, and Clean Virginia Waterways.
+The Longwood Universtiy Water Quality Monitoring Program, founded in 1999, is a project of Longwood University, Dept. of Biological and Environmental Sciences, and Clean Virginia Waterways.
 It has received funding from grants from the Virginia Environmental Endowment and the Virginia Department of Environmental Quality (Citizen Monitoring Grant).
 It receives additional support from Longwood University.
 Longwood's Department of Biological and Environmental Sciences BES provides lab space and much of the necessary equipment (autoclave, fume hood, etc.) and glassware.
-Longwood University funds the majority of the student trips to scientific conferences which focus on such themes as student research in aquatic microbiology, community/citizen water monitoring programs, and areas of faculty development related to mentored research.
+This program has offered students valuable research opportunities in aquatic microbiology, as well as community/ citizen water monitoring programs.

 1. Promote citizen participation in river monitoring; train citizen and student volunteers in water quality monitoring